 You’ll also want to contact utilities at your new location and set up service several weeks before you arrive.

 You want to start early with the packing, going room by room.
 Set a date to start with the early packing and stick with a slow but steady schedule to get it all done.
 This start date is important.
 Once it’s in place, it will help you plan the timing of other items on this list, especially those that must be done before you start packing.

-This is where the written, guaranteed price from a professional moving service comes in handy.
+This is where the written, price from a professional moving service comes in handy.
 Knowing what you will pay the movers is a big part of your moving budget.
 That budget will include costs for packing supplies, gas and tolls on the road, etc.